ComputerElite/QSE/README.md

 - The C# version has a GUI.
 - Java Version requiers Java.
 The C# version should work on every Windows PC.
 - C# Version is about 24% faster.
+- The C# version is only for windows.
+Java could work with Mac and Linux.
+But I'm not able to test it.

 Both should work the same.